bruno-bert/nodejs-typescript-template/readme.md

 - Plop templates and actions to create other domain structures in clean code standards

 ### Code
-- Clean Architecture for a basid crud
+- Clean Architecture for a Basid crud
-- Paging and Sorting endpoints
+- Pagination, Sorting and Complex Filter Endpoints
-- Unit tests for the basic crud
+- Unit tests for services, controllers and infrastructure
 - Export to Excel endpoint
+- Export to CSV endpoint
 - NodeJS Prometheus Client Middleware for Monitoring
 - Prisma ORM in infrastructure layer
 - OpenAPI specification automatically generated in /docs